ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 Starting from Windows 10 Microsoft provides `App Installer` package manager.
 One of the most popular third party package managers available for Windows is [Chocolatey](https://chocolatey.org).

+#### Using apt
+We'll take a quick look at one of the Linux package managers, apt.
+I'll demonstrate several common commands for inspecting packages, installing and managing them.

+Linux distributions have precompiled software packages, and when you install Linux apt knows what distribution version you are using and which repository to use.
+There are some software vendors who maintain their own repositories, and their websites will have instructions on how to add them.

+`apt --help`

+Lists the most common commands.
+I'll run a couple of commands to show you how it works ..
+How do you find out what packages are available?

+`apt list | wc -l`

+This command lists all available packages, as you might have guessed You can list only installed packages:

+`apt list --installed | wc -l`

+When trying to install a program, you might not know the exact name of the package.
+Say we want to install openmm.

+`apt list openmm`

+- shows nothing

+We can search for a package for a keyword anywhere in its description

+`apt search openmm`

+- finds more packages than you need

+Only show packages whose names contain openmm

+`apt list | grep openmm`

+And at last let's install the image editing program GIMP.
+Run the command and it's done

+`sudo apt install gimp`

 All package managers function in a similar way, but there are differences in the syntax used for each.
 It's also important to mention that you can install and run a different package manager than the default.

 #### Software compatibility